 This plan allows small employers (those with fewer than 100 employees) to set up IRAs with less paperwork.
 Employers must either match employee contributions, or make unmatched contributions.

 With a Roth IRA, you are contributing after-tax dollars.
-You get no tax deduction for your contribution, but the money you earn grows tax-free and you pay no tax on withdrawals after you reach 59 1/2.
+You get no tax deduction for your contribution, but the money you earn grows tax-deferred and you pay no tax on withdrawals after you reach 59 1/2.
 Unlike regular IRAs, there is no mandatory withdrawal at age 70; and you can withdraw the amount you contributed (but not your earnings) at any time, with no penalty and no taxes due.

 Health savings account